Legal remedies in Germany for disputes between authorities and an economic operator

 In the case of disputes between authorities and an economic operator, two different legal remedies can be undertaken, depending on the starting situation: objection, with subsequent action if necessary, or appeal.

 If the objection is rejected, the concerned operator may again bring an action for avoidance before the responsible administrative court within a month or a year(Section 42 of the Administrative Courts Order, VwGO).
+An action for avoidance without prior objection is possible in some cases, regularly if the market access restricting decision was issued by a “oberste Landesbehörde” (supreme regional authority).

 If the authority's measure lies in the declaration of an administrative offence committed by the economic operator, and this declaration takes the form of an administrative order imposing a fine, the legal remedy available is an appeal.